 Jonas heads to the bathing room to join Asher and Fiona.
 On the way, he realizes that he didn't rack up all his volunteer hours in one place, the way that Benjamin guy did; he basically tried out all of the community jobs.
 This means he has no idea what assignment he'll get at the Ceremony…

-Once in the bathing room, Jonas sets to, you know, bathing an old woman.
+Once in the bathing room, Jonas sets to bathing an old woman.
 It reminds him of the way his father bathed the baby Gabriel last night.
-He knows it's against the rules for any person to see another person naked, EXCEPT for babies and the elderly.
+He knows it's against the rules for any person to see another person naked, except for babies and the elderly.
 This "no being naked" rule seems useless to him.